Suv4o/personal-blog-2023/content/2023/10/18/from-pixels-to-words-exploring-the-capabilities-of-image-to-text-ai-tools.md

 ### **Object Detection** with TensorFlow

-We pass the image through the [Object Detection](https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd) model from TensorFlow as a second step.
+We pass the image through the <a href="https://github.com/tensorflow/tfjs-models/tree/master/coco-ssd" target="_blank" rel="noopener noreferrer">Object Detection</a> model from TensorFlow as a second step.
 This model aims to identify multiple objects in a single image and is capable of detecting 80 different classes of objects.
 Unfortunately, in the case of the image of the city of Melbourne, the model was not able to detect any objects, resulting in an empty array.
 For demonstration purposes, the following example shows how the output would appear if we used an image in which objects could be detected:

 ```js
 [